IvanGlinkin/Default-IR-vendors-samples/README.md

-#Inside the World of IR Hacking: Turn Your TV Remote into a Science Experiment
+# Inside the World of IR Hacking: Turn Your TV Remote into a Science Experiment

 When speaking of hardware hacking, we can’t overlook one of the oldest, and still valuable and usable, transmitting method as Infra-Red transaction.
 It’s still in use in our homes, offices, and sometimes in manufacturing.
 It has its own disadvantages, such as a limited transmission range, sensitivity to light, slow speed, and the possibility of being intercepted and reused (including replay attacks).
 However, on the other hand, it’s inexpensive to produce, easy to use, and offers long battery life for remotes, as it consumes electricity only during operation.
 Today we are going to talk about IR reverse engineering aka hardware hacking against IR remote protocols.

-0. Preparation
+0.Preparation:
 --------------

 Before diving into the subject, we need to prepare the necessary hardware and software.
 The main application we are going to use is digital oscilloscope.
 I know at least 2 of them: Logic 2 from Saleae, Inc (https://www.saleae.com/pages/downloads) and PulseView from Sigrok (https://sigrok.org/wiki/Downloads).
 Both of them are fully free and you can easily download and install it onto your PC or Mac.